asynkron/protoactor-website/hugo/content/docs/money-transfer-saga.md

 }

 ```
 Once the `Runner` is started, it loops through the number of iterations and creates two `Account` actors and a `TransferProcess` actor each time, adding the `TransferProcess` PID to a `_transfers` collection.
 The `Runner` supervises the `TransferActor`, and is responsible for restarting it should it crash.
-Inside the `TransferProcess` actor, a call to `context.Send(context.Parent,...);` informs the `Runner` of the result.
+Inside the `TransferProcess` actor, a call to `context.Send(context.Parent,..);` informs the `Runner` of the result.
 The `Runner` then waits to receive results back from the `TransferProcess` actors:

 ```csharp
  public Task ReceiveAsync(IContext context)